Johannes Gessner

 Working Papers

-Can social comparisons and moral suasion increase public transport ridership and decrease car use?
+Can social comparisons and moral appeals encourage low-emission transport use?

 Work in Progress